What Does It Mean to be a U.S. Citizen?

 Language Test

-The English test includes reading, writing, and speaking components, assessing your basic command of the language to ensure you can communicate effectively in the U.S.
+The English language test consists of reading, writing, and speaking components.
+This assessment gauges your basic command of the language, ensuring that you can communicate effectively within the societal framework of the United States.

 Exemptions and Waivers

-Certain applicants might qualify for exemptions from the English language requirement based on their age and duration of their permanent residency.
+Some applicants might qualify for exemptions from the English language requirement based on their age and length of permanent residency.
+It is advisable to review eligibility criteria carefully, as obtaining an exemption can streamline the naturalization process.

 5. Knowledge of U.S. History and Government